Frequently asked questions.

 Do you sleep during your shift?

-No. I stay awake during the night and sleep during the day after my shift, so I stay fresh and at my best when I am with you and your baby.
+Generally, no. I stay awake during the night and sleep during the day after my shift, so I stay fresh and at my best when I am with you and your baby.
 This also allows me to monitor baby’s sleep more thoroughly to promote both healthy feeding and sleep.
 Depending on your preference, I may spend as much time as possible in the baby’s room, or I may spend baby’s sleep time listening from the next room while folding laundry or cleaning bottles.
+However, occasionally life happens and my daytime sleep is interrupted by some unusual situation that needs my attention.
+Because of this, I don’t promise that I will never take a nap during a shift, though I have only needed to do so three times ever so far.
+If you desire a 100% commitment to awake care, we can discuss this for an extra charge.

 What’s the process like of working together?